Getting Legal Advice

 Until now, your research has been relatively inexpensive.
 However, before spending a lot of money to become a franchisee, it's time to open up your checkbook and be prepared to spend some on a lawyer.

 But not just any franchise lawyer.
 They specialize, too.
 Some represent only franchisors, some franchisees, some both.
 Some are sole entrepreneurs, and some work for large firms with offices around the globe.
 And some specialize in specific industries, such as food, lodging, services, or B2B.
-Find yourself an attorney or a law firm that specializes in representing franchisees, and one preferably well versed in the industry you've chosen.
+So find yourself an attorney or a law firm that specializes in representing franchisees, and one preferably well versed in the industry you've chosen.

 The first time you'll require professional legal advice is when you receive the Franchise Disclosure Document (FDD) from the franchisor.
 Deciphering the legal and financial information contained in this long, complex document requires expertise you most likely do not possess.

 Nevertheless, the first step upon receiving an FDD is to read it yourself!
-Many franchisors bemoan the fact that candidates don't read the FDD (or the operating manual later!), often leading to dissatisfaction and disputes that could have been avoided "if only…."
+Many franchisors bemoan the fact that candidates don't read the FDD (or the operating manual later!), often leading to dissatisfaction and disputes that could have been avoided "if only."
 Once you are familiar with the FDD and its 23 "Items" and have prepared a list of questions and concerns, it's time to see a lawyer.

 Franchise agreements are written by attorneys who represent the interests of the franchisor.
 While many of the sections and clauses legitimately safeguard the brand and the system and are beyond negotiation, many franchise agreements contain standard "boilerplate" items that a skilled franchise attorney can identify and negotiate to have removed or modified before you sign.